Who can you talk to?

 The most likely person is whoever you usually talk to about important issues.
 They know you best and can hopefully give you the support that you need.

 If it is difficult to find such a person, maybe there is someone else you might feel comfortable talking to about difficult problems?
 It might be anyone – your partner, your closest friend, your mother, sister, brother or a religious leader.
 It may even be somebody you quite like but haven’t, until now, been friends with.
-Often, people who are seriously ill find it difficult to talk to close family or friends, and find it easier to speak to someone they do not know so well.
+Often, people who are seriously ill find it difficult to talk to close family or friends, and find it easier to speak to someone they don't know so well.